Xorlev/grpc-jersey/README.md

    response headers can be controlled from within your RPC handler.
 See [Working with HTTP headers](#working-with-http-headers). [#23](https://github.com/Xorlev/grpc-jersey/pull/23)
  - **Breaking change:** API of GrpcJerseyErrorHandler has changed.
 If you haven't implemented a custom error handler, this doesn't affect you.
-If so, please migrate your handler to the new API.
+If you have, please migrate your handler to the new API.

 0.2.0
  - Server-to-client RPC streaming support. [#14](https://github.com/Xorlev/grpc-jersey/pull/14)